 It is important to note, however, that while this procedure might help some overweight individuals shed some pounds, the procedure is not truly intended for that purpose.
 Therefore, a tummy tuck is not usually indicated for those seeking or in need of drastic weight loss.

 The best candidates for tummy tucks are in good physical health, refrain from smoking and have the primary intended goal of improving the appearance of their abdominal region.
-At East Coast Plastic Surgery a thorough medical evaluation will be performed before administering a tummy tuck.
+At Rowe Plastic Surgery a thorough medical evaluation will be performed before administering a tummy tuck.

 “Thanks for helping me get bikini ready for summer.
 Again, thanks for your patience I know I am not the easiest patient. ~C.S.